 [Table 1]

 The median age at first arrest for this sample was 13.4 years and the age of commitment to a juvenile or adult facility for the crime what was the basis of the commitment was 16 years for the crime committed in conjunction with this study.
 With respect to the criminal offense, 60% overall were committed for person crimes; a large number among those in juvenile facilities were for sexual offenses, and among those in the prison, a large number were committed for “fleeing and resisting arrest.”
 However, most of the youth in both settings had a history of having been arrested several times and charged with a variety of offenses.
-There were, however, four youth who ended up in secure juvenile correctional facilities who did not have a formal delinquency record, but were long term child welfare clients who ended up in these facilities by default.
-In all cases, these were youth whose parental rights had been terminated.
-Recent research has shown that a substantial percentage of child welfare youth end up in the justice system both before and after they “age out” of the child welfare system.(Courtney, 2010).
-In the latter population, African American males are disproportionately concentrated.

 Comparison by parental incarceration